JimAndersson/Portfolio/README.md

 # Welcome to my portfolio!
-I've uploaded some small projects made in Processing (Java).
+I've uploaded some small projects made in Processing.
 And below are some of the bigger projects that I've been a part of.
+Feel free to look around!

 ## Rest in Pieces
 ![](http://itatake.com/wp-content/uploads/2019/02/RIP-Poster.jpg)